JackFurby/STAR/README.md

 ## Finding all words from a list

 wordSearch will recursively call itself and on each call will check to see if the current node is the end of a word.
 To make sure the same path is not searched twice a list of current letters searched is kept.
 If a letter is already present in this then that letter is skipped.
+The method here is not perfect and if you enter a wild card then you may get duplicates in your result

 Given a list of characters wordSearch will return a list of all words that can be created with them.

+This function has also been extended (not shown here) to accept a prefix, suffix or an extra string that must be included in the results.

 ```Python